andkrau/NuanceResurrection/Readme.txt

 on to the file name parameters passed to MediaOpen and FileOpen.
 The path names should have a trailing backslash.
 If you wish to run of the commercial games off of an original DVD, set the DVDReadBase entry to "<DriveLetter>:\Nuon\" where
 <DriveLetter> is the drive letter of the DVD drive.
-Pixel shaders and dynamic
+Dynamic
-recompilation may be configured similarly using an entry labeled "PixelShaders" and "DynamicCompiler."
+recompilation may be configured similarly using an entry labeled "DynamicCompiler."
 Additional settings for the dynamic compiler are discussed in the Dynamic Compiler section of this document.

 Instructions